benjym/CIVL5999/HX711/README.md

 # Installation

+Download the folder `HX711_CIVL5999`.

-If you are using windows, put these two folders into `My Documents\Arduino\libraries\`.
+If you are using windows, move this folder into `My Documents\Arduino\libraries\`.
-If you are using OSX, put these two folders into `~/Documents/Arduino/libraries/`.
+If you are using OSX, move this folder into `~/Documents/Arduino/libraries/`.

-If the Arduino IDE is open, close it.
-After re-opening the IDE, Click on File -> Examples -> HX711_CIVL5999 -> load_cell_basic to load the simplest use case.
+If the Arduino IDE is already open, close it.
+Now open the IDE and click on File -> Examples -> HX711_CIVL5999 -> load_cell_basic to load the simplest use case.